moatazsaad/msml641-project/reports/week04.md

 ## Individual contributions

-Abhiram Metuku (Data&Eval): Defined the initial workload labeling guidelines for TerpLoad and began turning the project into an evaluatable NLP task by identifying workload labels.
+Abhiram Metuku (Data&Eval): Defined the initial workload labeling guidelines for TerpLoad and began turning the project into NLP task by identifying workload labels.
 Evidence: PR #6.

 Sriram Vema (Engineering): To be updated after teammate review.
 Evidence: TBD.